Douglass Academic Resource Center

 - Faculty can notify coaches when student-athletes are not attending class or are underperforming through an online faculty referral form or a student-athlete performance form

-- Divisional Advising Specialists and The Academic Skills Enhancement Specialist provide individual counseling and workshops to students who are underperforming at midterm and on probation.
+- The Athletic Advisement and Academic Skills Enhancement Specialist and Douglass Academic Resource Center staff provide individual counseling and workshops to students who are underperforming at midterm and on probation.
 These services are open to all students regardless of performance

-- Student-athletes are required to see their Divisional Advising Specialist (in addition to their faculty advisor (upperclassmen)) before withdrawing from a course as withdrawing may impact eligibility
+- Student-athletes are required to see academic advisor and the Athletic Advisement and Academic Skills Enhancement Specialistbefore withdrawing from a course as withdrawing may impact eligibility

 - Students-athletes are encouraged to attend Summer School as deemed appropriate